openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 You can use the `available Dockerfiles on GitHub <https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles>`__ or generate a Dockerfile with your settings via `DockerHub CI framework <https://github.com/openvinotoolkit/docker_ci/>`__ , which can generate a Dockerfile, build, test, and deploy an image using the Intel® Distribution of OpenVINO™ toolkit.
 You can reuse available Dockerfiles, add your layer and customize the OpenVINO™ image to your needs.

-You can get started easily with `pre-built and published docker images <#pre-built-images>`__ .
 Details on how to get started can be found `here <https://github.com/openvinotoolkit/docker_ci/blob/master/get-started.md>`__.
 To start using them, the following conditions must be met:

 - Linux OS or Windows (under :ref:`Windows Subsystem for Linux (WSL2) <wsl-install>`)
 - Installed docker engine or compatible container engine